Polynomial Poisson Algebras and Superintegrable Systems from Cartan centralisers of Types $B_3$, $C_3$ and $D_3$: Preliminaries

+\begin{remark} In general, a polynomial algebra (a.k.a. a polynomial ring) is a special case of a finitely generated algebra, as it does not contain any polynomial relations.
+Although $S(\mathfrak{g})^\mathfrak{a}$ may contain a polynomial relation, it is therefore not necessarily a polynomial ring.
+However, as we constructed above via polynomial ansatz, the Poisson bracket relations in $S(\mathfrak{g})^\mathfrak{a}$ are closed in a polynomial way, see \eqref{eq:newpoi}.
+Regarding whether it contains polynomial relations $P(\textbf{q}_1,\ldots,\textbf{q}_\zeta) = 0$, we always call $S(\mathfrak{g})^\mathfrak{a}$ a polynomial Poisson algebra.
+Hence, by a polynomial Poisson algebra, we mean a finitely generated Poisson $\mathbb{C}[\mathfrak{h}^*]$-algebra whose underlying commutative algebra is a quotient of a polynomial ring by a Poisson ideal. \end{remark}

+Finally, we focus on the rank of $S(\mathfrak{g})^A$.
+Recall that for a finitely-generated integral domain $D$ over the base field $\mathbb{F}$, the rank of $D$ is the transcendence degree defined by Throughout this paper, the rank of a finitely-generated algebra is defined in \eqref{eq:rank}.

+Note that the observation regarding the terminology of \textit{polynomial Poisson algebra} and the rank also applies to the quantization case via the symmetrization map defined in \eqref{eq:symme} below.

-We now consider the setting in the enveloping algebra $U(\mathfrak{g})$ (it can be referred to as the quantized setting).
+We now consider the setting in the universal enveloping algebra $U(\mathfrak{g})$, which can be regarded as the quantized setting.
 Recall that there is a well-defined canonical isomorphism (see \cite{MR432819} for details) in terms of the monomial basis of $S(\mathfrak{g})$ given by